|Restrictions:||GW applicants only|

 AUC is an independent, nonprofit, apolitical, non-sectarian and equal-opportunity institution, fully accredited in Egypt and the United States.
 AUC’s academic program is rooted in liberal education.
 The University’s rigorous Core Curriculum offers an intensive investigation of fundamental questions in every major discipline.

-The School of Business of The American University in Cairo is recognized as the top private Business School in Egypt and one of the top in the Arab and Africa regions ranked second in 2009 and 2010 by Eduniversal.
-The MBA program was ranked second in Africa and the Middle East by Top MBA in 2011.
+The School of Business of The American University in Cairo is recognized as the top private Business School in Egypt in 2014 and one of the top in Africa ranked second in 2014 by Eduniversal.
+The MBA program was ranked fourth in Africa and the Middle East by Top MBA in 2014.
 AUC School of Business has identified three pillars; entrepreneurship, innovation and leadership in the ways business programs are developed, improved and delivered and in the ways students are exposed to a learning experience that extends both in class and outside the classroom including business plan competitions, internships, case studies writing and student projects and activities.
 The school is gradually becoming a research-intensive institution where faculty enhances learning through research findings and prepares students to compete in a knowledge-based global community.

 The AUC exchange is open to all degree-seeking graduate students within the School of Business.

 The AUC New Cairo campus is in the suburb of New Cairo, a development comprising 46,000 acres of land and with a projected population of 2.5 million people.
 New Cairo is designed to be a predominantly middle-to-high-income residential community with schools, cultural facilities, commercial enterprises, government agencies, hotels, open spaces and parks, with the AUC campus at its center.

 Currently, AUC has a contract with bus service providers to handle the daily commute to and from AUC New Cairo.
 The bus service covers most of Cairo, as well as parts of New Cairo.